sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-3.markdown

 {% endhighlight %}

-Looking inside the call method, we can see that our context uses our repository, which has a pretty generic method called “create” and returns instances of our entity class.
+Looking inside the call method, we can see that our context uses our repository, which has a pretty generic method called “create.”
+The context expects that calling the "create" method will return some object that it can call "first_name" and "email" on.
+We know that object is our custom entity class.

 {% highlight ruby %}